Guillem96/argon-nx/README.md

 If `payload.bin` is not present or VOOLUME DOWN button is pressed on payload injection, Argon NX will list all payloads located at `argon/payloads`, and you will be able tp select one of theme to launch it.

-If you want, you can choose a payload logo by adding a **32 argb bmp(200*200) file named as the payload** to `argon/logos` directory.
+## Features

+- Autolaunch/autochainload the payload named `payload.bin` inside `argon` directory in your sd card root
+- If `argon/payload.bin` is not found or `VOLUME_DOWN_BUTTON` is held during ArgonNX injection, ArgonNX lists all the payloads located at `argon/payloads`, so you can select one of them to launch it.
+- Customize payloads' logos. **Logos must be smaller or equal than 200x200**.
 Example:
 ```
 argon
   ├───logos
-  │     default.bmp       # Default logo
+  │     default.bmp       # Default logo (logo for all payloads)
   │     fusee-primary.bmp # Logo for fusee-primary.bin payload
   │
   └───payloads
         fusee-primary.bin
         ReiNX.bin         # Will be rendered using default logo
 ```
+- Custom background add a custom background by simply adding `background.bmp` file inside `argon` directory. **Background must be smaller than 1280x720**.

+## About BMP format

+The only format supported is **BMP 32 bit ARGB color**.

 ## GUI